bennidi/kermit/README.md

 > Kermit is an extensible and feature rich web-scraper providing many useful extensions for
 > automated data collection.
 It was built to lower the barrier of web-scraping complexity by providing
 > clean abstractions and extension points for custom plugins.
+> All complexity of request scheduling and coordination, resource discovery, url filtering, duplicate control etc.
+> is dealt with using configurable extensions (yes, most of Kermit's core functionality is built based on its own
+> plugin mechanism!)

-Kermit especially loves to free data
-> from the web.
+> Kermit especially loves to free data from the web.
 If Kermit wasn't a sloth, she would be a pirate...yargh!

 Kermit in a nutshell
 ========================

   * Provides composable abstraction to simplify extension with custom features.
 See [Extension](http://open-medicine-initiative.github.io/kermit/main/class/Extension.html)
   * Uses streaming API for handling of response data.
 Provides simple [Pipeline](http://open-medicine-initiative.github.io/kermit/main/class/Pipeline.html) abstraction to register [writable streams](https://nodejs.org/api/stream.html#stream_class_stream_writable) guarded by custom filters (content-type, length etc.)
-  * Integrates communication between components using [postal](https://www.npmjs.com/package/postal) as a shared message bus.
+  * Provides communication between components using [postal](https://www.npmjs.com/package/postal) as a shared message bus.
   * Comprehensive set of standard extensions for
-    * Configurable **request filtering** (blacklist/whitelist) based on regular expressions on URLs or custom filters
+    * Configurable **request filtering** (blacklist/whitelist) based on regular expressions on URLs or custom filter functions
     * Queueing system with configurable **rate limits** based on regular expression over URLs
     * Pluggable automated **resource discovery** (links, images, resources etc.) schedules all URLs found in html(-ish) documents
-    * Pluggable **monitoring** to provide runtime traceability
+    * Pluggable **monitoring** to provide runtime statistics for traceability
-    * Pluggable **REST based remote control** allows to interact with the scraper instance using the REST gui of your choice
+    * Pluggable **REST based remote control** allows to interact with a scraper instance using the REST gui of your choice
     * **Lazy logging**: Log facilities only generate log messages if log level actually exists.
     * Pluggable **Offline Mode**: Download URLs to local storage to subsequently collect data offline from your local repositories (no rate limits! :-P )
   * Built around solid js libraries